MaxMicheluttiUnitn/SMTP_client/README.md

 ## Use

-To use the full GUI type in your terminal
+To use the full GUI type in your terminal:

 ```
  >> python3 main.py
  ```

-To use the terminal version type
+To use the terminal version type:

 ```
  >> python3 mail_script.py